Search for Axion(-like) Particles in Heavy-Ion Collisions: The Expected Results

-Finally, the expected upper limit of the coupling constant of axion(-like) particles to photon, $g$, can be estimated by using the $BL$ factor and the precision of the measured $R_{\rm AA}^{\gamma\prime}$.
-Figure~\ref{fig:results} shows the estimated upper limits of $g$ as a function of the mass of axion(-like) particles with the assumptions of $BL$ equals to 10 or 100 $T\cdot m$ and the probability of the measured $R_{\rm AA}^{\gamma\prime}$ away from unity equals to $1\%$ or $5\%$.
-Additionally, the energy of direct photon is required to be larger than 5 GeV to avoid the thermal production area, based on the ALICE results~\cite{alice_dir_photon}.
-The low mass region, few $\mu$eV to eV, is excluded by the LSW experiments~\cite{alps_1} and CAST~\cite{cast}, the medium mass region, eV to MeV, is excluded by $e^{+}e^{-}$ experiments~\cite{ee_lep}, the high mass region, MeV to GeV, is excluded by the collider experiments~\cite{cms}, and the other regions are considered by some astrophysical arguments~\cite{hb_1, hb_2, bbn_1, bbn_2, sn_1, sn_2}.
-It is worth to notice that the precision of the measured $R_{\rm AA}^{\gamma\prime}$ is the key of this method and a new phase space in the high mass region, 10 to 100 MeV, can be covered.
-The expected limits on the coupling constant $g$ in that mass region can go to $10^{-3}$ to $10^{-2}$ GeV$^{-1}$.
-Additionally, this method also covered the high mass region of the QCD axion, such as the Kim-Shifman-Vainshtein-Zakharov (KSVZ) axion~\cite{ksvz_1, ksvz_2} and Dine-Fischler-Srednicki-Zhitnitsky (DFSZ) axion~\cite{dfsz_1, dfsz_2}.
+The medium mass region, eV to MeV, is excluded by $e^{+}e^{-}$ experiments~\cite{ee_lep}, the high mass region, above GeV, is excluded by the collider experiments~\cite{cms}, and the other regions are considered by some astrophysical arguments~\cite{hb_1, hb_2, bbn_1, bbn_2}.
+Note that the precision of the measured $R_{\rm AA}^{\gamma}$ is the key of this approach and a new phase space in the high mass region, 0.5 to 5 GeV, can be covered.
+Additionally, in some models which the coupling of axion(-like) and gluon is unsuppressed, axion(-like) particles will dominantly decay into hadrons in this mass region~\cite{axion_decay} which means no extra photons will be added in the prompt photon yield.
+The expected limits on the coupling constant $g$ in this mass region can go to $10^{-3}$ to $10^{-2}$ GeV$^{-1}$.
+Additionally, this approach can also cover the high mass region of the QCD axion, namely 0.05 to 0.5 GeV, if the contribution of hadronic decay is carefully taken into account, such as the Kim-Shifman-Vainshtein-Zakharov (KSVZ) axion~\cite{ksvz_1, ksvz_2} and Dine-Fischler-Srednicki-Zhitnitsky (DFSZ) axion~\cite{dfsz_1, dfsz_2}.
 This will provide an additional constraint on the coupling of axion(-like) particle to photon.